 About the center

-The Norwegian Center for Holocaust and Minority Studies in Oslo conducts excellent research and education on both our fields of interest; the Holocaust and minorities, in Norway and globally.
+The Norwegian Center for Holocaust and Minority Studies in Oslo conducts research and education on both our fields of interest; the Holocaust and minority issues.
 We also carry out a vast variety of communications activities, including an annual program of some 60 events and exhibitions.